Peer Accountability: "One Anothering" to Keep Believers Mission-Focused 8th Essential for a TRULY Evangelistic Church

 - Throw out the challenge for other members of the congregations to find an evangelistic peer partner.

 Establish an official list of evangelistic peer partnerships and develop the concept into a simple and loosely structured church program, perhaps with a name more appealing than “evangelistic peer partnerships.”

-Evangelistic Peer Groups.
 Peer partners x two = four, plus four more a little later = eight, and on and on it grows.
 Peer partnerships grow into peer groups.

 As committed Christians we know we have a responsibility to be witnesses for Jesus.
+He clearly commanded it.
 Furthermore, most of us feel constrained by love and compassion and conviction to see unbelievers saved, especially those we know well and love or have regular casual contacts with, such as neighbors or co-workers.
 All most of us need is loving admonition (a Biblical word!) to step out of our comfort zones and do what we know we should be doing.
 Admonition leads to action and positive action multiplies.